notger/motley_crew_of_models/README.md

 Creates a synthetic time series in the form of a Markov-series and then sets up an LSTM-model to learn and try to predict these.
 Very standard stuff, was just curious how well it would work with larger delays.

+## Transformers homebrew

+Just a home-written transformer, as I wanted to know how they work so I thought I wrote them for myself.
+No real problem attached to it, this time, as I think that Transformers are applied to problems which are way out league for everyone but Meta, Google or the like.